 Transactions Per Day

 Enacting transactions per day controls are an easy way to prevent employee misuse, and fleet managers should review previous purchasing history to determine how many times a day your drivers need to fill up.
-From there, you can determine a limit that allows your drivers to conduct their business while still preventing fraud or theft.
-While setting up this control, Fleet Managers should be mindful of possible complications at the pump.
+From there, you can determine a limit that allows your drivers to conduct their business while still preventing abuse.
+While setting up this control, managers should be mindful of possible complications at the pump.
 Occasionally a faulty pump may cut off the fueling part way, leading to a frantic call from a driver when their card won’t work due to the transactions per day limit.
 That’s why we recommend allotting for one extra fueling than expected for the perfect blend of convenience and security!

 Dollars Per Transaction, Day, Week and Month